Hurricane Erin stirs up strong winds and floods part of a NC highway as it slowly moves out to sea

 Beaches off-limits along the coast

-Beaches were closed to swimming Thursday in New York City, and some others in New Jersey, Maryland and Delaware were temporarily off-limits.
+Beaches were closed to swimming Thursday in New York City, but that didn't stop more than a dozen surfers from taking on the waves at Rockaway Beach in Queens.
+Other spots in New Jersey, Maryland and Delaware also were temporarily off-limits.
 Widespread, moderate coastal flooding was forecast for low-lying areas of Long Island and parts of New York City.

 Off Massachusetts, Nantucket Island could see waves of more than 10 feet (3 meters) this week.